 What is your favorite SAN artwork?

-I guess it would be the new generation that can be viewed on Zirga street in Riga, Latvia.
-There are multiple areas, where the stratospheric architecture can be viewed.
+I guess it would be the SAN Transreality Towers that can be viewed on Zirgu street in Riga, Latvia.
 I was able to do 360 photos of these virtual objects and have a look at how does the skyscraper look at 20km high, what is the texture like, what does it look like from the top, what does it appear like when looking up.

 What does the future hold for your AR art?

 To help develop the SAN app, I have started to publish my augmented reality art pieces on Google Maps 360 view.
-It is sort of like documenting, where SAN objects are located.
+It is sort of like documenting, where SAN objects are.

 It is very suiting for the app because I work with Google Maps all the time to place my objects.
-I look at the maps, explore places in the street view and decide exactly where I want to place my sculpture and get the coordinates from there.
+I look at the maps, explore places in the street view, and decide exactly where I want to put my sculpture and get the coordinates from there.
 So it is only logical that I document it to the same coordinates on Google.

-The objects in 360 view are placed exactly in the same place where people could explore them in real life.
+The objects in 360 view are placed precisely in the same place where people could explore them in real life.
 It could be up for a discussion if it corresponds with reality?
 I would, of course, say “Yes!”.
-Both the Google Street View and SAN objects are virtual so they do coexist perfectly there in the digital world.
+Both the Google Street View and SAN objects are virtual, so they do coexist perfectly there in the digital world.